-Program Eligibility: the Foundation considers eligible projects related to the following categories:
+Program Eligibility: The Foundation considers eligible projects related to the following categories:

-- Development of salmon and salmon habitat conservation plans for watershed or sub-watershed (watershed planning). - Conservation, rebuilding and restoration of wild Atlantic salmon and salmon habitat. - Restoring access of wild Atlantic salmon to salmon habitat. - Public education and awareness of the importance of conservation of wild Atlantic salmon and its habitat.
+Development of salmon and salmon habitat conservation plans for watershed or sub-watershed (watershed planning).

+- Conservation, rebuilding and restoration of wild Atlantic salmon and salmon habitat. - Restoring access of wild Atlantic salmon to salmon habitat. - Public education and awareness of the importance of conservation of wild Atlantic salmon and its habitat.

-Project Solicitation: annual round of calls for project proposals in November-December.
+Project Solicitation: An annual round of calls for project proposals in November-December of each year.

-Project Application: provision of a standard application form that includes selfexplanatory information including our standard procedures for assessment and scoring of proposals as designed by the Central Advisory Committee for use by each Provincial Advisory Committee.
+Project Application: provision of a standard application form that includes self-explanatory information including our standard procedures for assessment and scoring of proposals as designed by the Central Advisory Committee for use by each Provincial Advisory Committee.

-Project Eligible Costs: within guidelines outlined in Schedule A of the Funding Agreement between the Foundation and the Government of Canada.
+Project Eligible Costs: Are within guidelines outlined in the Funding Agreement between the Foundation and the Government of Canada.